netbookai/spawner/README.md

 ### Install

-The above command will generate the client binary named `spawner` in the current working directory.
+The previous build will generate the client binary named `spawner` in the current working directory.
 Copy that to your PATH or use it with relative execution path `./spawner` as per your convenience.

 ### Usage